HOJO TEA : A Gift From The Mountain.

 (3) Temperature

 It is important not to use boiling water.
 Boiling water should be poured into an empty glass or any container, let it cool down until you can hold the glass by hand for 5 seconds.
-Usually the temperature is relatively higher for Deep Steamed Sencha at around 75-80 degree, 65-75 degree for Sencha and 45-60 degree for Gyokuro.
-For second brewing onwards, gradually increase temperature by step-wise.
-Most importantly, do not jump up to boiling temperature.
-The more steps you have before reaching to boiling temperature, the more number of brewing you can enjoy.
+Usually the temperature is relatively higher for Deep Steamed Sencha at around 80-85 degree Celsius.
+For second brewing onwards, brewing time must be less than a few seconds.
+It is as short as just run through hot water.

 (4) Brewing time